thisisteey/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-This is a C program directory containing projects on double linked lists.
+This is a C program directory containing projects on doubly linked lists.